ottodevs/dolomite/web-exchange/README.md

+# Dolomite Web Exchange

+## Material UI Theme

+The code for the Material UI Custom Theme is in `src/common/theme` and for more information on how to override the styles of material-ui components in this project, reference the [Theme Read Me](src/common/theme/ThemeReadMe.md).

+# React.js Getting Started Guide

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>